yt-project/yt/doc/source/analyzing/time_series_analysis.rst

 Analyzing an Entire Simulation
 ------------------------------

+.. note:: Currently only implemented for Enzo.
+Other simulation types coming soon.
+Until then, rely on the above prescription for creating ``DatasetSeries`` objects.

 The parameter file used to run a simulation contains all the information necessary to know what datasets should be available.
 The ``simulation`` convenience function allows one to create a ``DatasetSeries`` object of all or a subset of all data created by a single simulation.

-.. note:: Currently only implemented for Enzo.
-Other simulation types coming soon.

 To instantiate, give the parameter file and the simulation type.